-POLS 108 Introduction to Political Theory POLS 257 Justice and Political Community in Antiquity POLS 260 Liberty, Equality, and Authority in Modernity POLS 263 American Political Thought The political science department requires all majors to pass a written comprehensive examination covering the fields of U.S. politics, comparative politics, international politics, and political theory.
+POLS 257 Justice and Political Community: Classical Political Thoiught POLS 260 Liberty, Equality, and Authority: Modern Political Thought POLS 263 American Political Thought The political science department requires all majors to pass a written comprehensive examination covering the fields of U.S. politics, comparative politics, international politics, and political theory.
 In addition, the department strongly encourages students to complete their introductory courses prior to leaving for study abroad.
 Requirements for the Minor in Political Science Number of Units Six units are required.